 IMMUNIZATION HISTORY: Fill in the MO/DAY/YR information for children 2 months of age and older.
+Vaccines/doses in shaded boxes are not required by law.
 If child received a combined shot (like Hib-hep B), write the date in all the boxes that apply.
-Vaccine doses that are circled are not required by law.